-- 68% of the all the firms had improved their performance when assessed in terms of profits before taxes, with 61% showing improvement when looking at returns on capital employed,
+- Some 68 percent of the all the firms had improved their performance when assessed in terms of profits before taxes, with 61 percent showing improvement when looking at returns on capital employed.

-- Of the companies assessed, 52% were still active in their original market, 23% were active but had been acquired by other companies, 13% were going through insolvency proceedings and 12% were bankrupt,
+- Of the companies assessed, 52 percent were still active in their original market, 23 percent were active but had been acquired by other companies, 13 percent were going through insolvency proceedings and 12 percent were bankrupt.

-- Between 14% to 18% difference in survival probabilities was found between aid receiving firms and a control group, with survival model analyses showing aid receiving firm lifecycles increasing by approximately 8 to 15 years, and
+- Between 14 percent to 18 percent difference in survival probabilities was found between aid receiving firms and a control group, with survival model analyses showing aid receiving firm lifecycles increasing by approximately 8 to 15 years.

-- They found no evidence of major competition distortions arising from the aid, with market share effects not being seen as sufficient to constitute a distortion and with compensatory measures proving sufficient to prevent distortions.
+- The authors found no evidence of major competition distortions arising from the aid, with market share effects not being seen as sufficient to constitute a distortion and with compensatory measures proving sufficient to prevent distortions.

 Performance improvements of the order of magnitude noted here are remarkable.
 Even more so, however, is the notion of no corresponding distorting effect on competition.
 By providing state aid that would ostensibly have prevented firms from market exit, one would imagine a series of counterfactuals with competition effects being at least sufficiently measurable in some material respects.

-Put another way, whilst the results might suggest the EC has done extraordinarily well in meeting its objectives, they might equally point to the EC having been overly prudent in sanctioning potentially welfare-enhancing restructuring plans.
-The EC might be choosing only to approve support in those very limited instances where the case for doing so is – for all intents and purposes – unequivocal.
+Put another way, while the results might suggest the EC has done extraordinarily well in meeting its objectives, they might equally point to the EC having been overly prudent in sanctioning potentially welfare-enhancing restructuring plans.
+The EC might be choosing only to approve support in those very limited instances where the case for doing so is, for all intents and purposes, unequivocal.

 Adhering as strictly as possible to rules that protect competition in markets is not only admirable but is, and always should be, of paramount importance.
 Effective competition drives innovation, provides consumers with choice and ensures the right price and quality for customers, both today and in the future.
 Notwithstanding this, where a market fails or where there is a real risk of potential irremediable failure, protecting competition in the long-term might in certain cases warrant some form of intervention.
 In these instances,market design could be a potential underwriter of competitive forces.
 Finding the right balance, however, is where the true art lies, and where competition authorities and the EC must take on the unenviable title of artist, irrespective of how the resulting masterpieces might be judged by observing critics or galleries.